evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_MP/_index.md

 The Rivian R1T Performance Dual-Motor AWD MP is available in a total of 9 paint colors, including several striking metallic options.

-You can select from multiple wheel designs, all available in the same size, on the Rivian R1T Performance Dual-Motor AWD MP, allowing you to personalize your vehicle to match your style and driving preferences.
+You can select from multiple wheel options in different sizes on the Rivian R1T Performance Dual-Motor AWD MP, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.
 The tailgate is electrically powered.